Windows Black Screen: Complete Fix Guide [2025]

 Why is my Windows 10 screen black but my computer is running?

-This usually means Explorer.exe (Windows desktop environment) failed to start, or your graphics driver crashed.
-The PC boots fine, but the display system isn't working.
-Try Solution #4 (Restart Explorer) first, then Solution #7 (Graphics drivers).
+Explorer.exe (your desktop) didn't start, or your graphics driver crashed.
+The PC boots fine, but the display system isn't.
+Try restarting Explorer (Solution #4) first, then check your graphics drivers (Solution #7).

 How do I fix a black screen with cursor on Windows 11?

-Press Ctrl + Shift + Esc → File → Run new task → Type "explorer.exe" → Press Enter.
-This restarts the desktop environment.
-If it keeps happening, disable Fast Startup (Solution #5).
+Press Ctrl + Shift + Esc → File → Run new task → Type "explorer.exe" → Enter.
+This restarts your desktop.
+If it keeps happening, turn off Fast Startup (Solution #5).

 What causes black screen after Windows update?

-Windows updates often install new graphics drivers that conflict with your hardware, or introduce bugs.
-The fix: Boot into Safe Mode → Uninstall the recent update (Solution #11) or rollback graphics drivers (Solution #7).
+Windows updates love installing graphics drivers that don't work with your hardware.
+Boot into Safe Mode and either uninstall the recent update (Solution #11) or roll back your graphics drivers (Solution #7).

 Can I fix Windows black screen without Safe Mode?

-Some fixes work without Safe Mode: Force restart (Solution #1), restart Explorer via Task Manager (Solution #4), graphics driver reset (Win + Ctrl + Shift + B).
-But Safe Mode is essential for deeper fixes like driver updates and System Restore.
+Some fixes work without Safe Mode: force restart (Solution #1), restart Explorer through Task Manager (Solution #4), or reset the graphics driver (Win + Ctrl + Shift + B).
+But you'll need Safe Mode for deeper fixes.

 Is Windows black screen a hardware or software problem?